anhph95/ifcbtools/community.variability/README.md

 \phi = \frac{CV_\gamma^2}{CV_\alpha^2}
 $$

-In code, `CV_phi` is computed as the ratio of `CV_gamma` to `CV_alpha`.
-Both stored values are already squared coefficients of variation, so the ratio is the aggregate synchrony component of the temporal alpha-gamma partition.
+In code, `CV_phi` is computed as the ratio of the two stored aggregate variability values.
+Because `CV_alpha` and `CV_gamma` are both squared coefficients of variation, the ratio is the aggregate synchrony component of the temporal alpha-gamma partition.

 ### `BD_alpha`: Local Compositional Variability